-In light of recent incidents related to battery issues in Samsung Galaxy Note 7 and the subsequent decision to recall these phones, Icelandair strongly advises passengers not to turn on or charge these devices on board the aircraft, or to stow them in checked baggage.
+In light of recent incidents related to battery issues in Samsung Galaxy Note 7 and the subsequent decision to recall these phones, The U.S. Department of Transportation prohibits passengers to bring them on board, or to stow them in checked or carry-on baggage.

 Baggage admitted for carriage as passenger's baggage may only contain such articles necessary for wear, use, comfort or convenience in connection with the trip.
 For security reasons articles such as those listed below shall not be carried in passengers cabin baggage.